Caleb S.

 • Argue for the inclusion of financial literacy education in high school curricula.

-• Argue for responsible usage and regulations to combat negative influence of social media.
+• Argue for responsible usage and regulations to combat the negative influence of social media.

 • Persuade readers of the benefits of universal healthcare.